danielearwicker/baby-steps/geometric-algebra.md

 \vec{v}
 $$

 The first is the familiar [dot product](vectors-dot-product.md) that produces a scalar.
 The second is the _external product_ and its result is something called a _bivector_.
 The question naturally arises, how can we sum a scalar and an exotic new object?
-But we can brush over this question much as we do with complex numbers, in which we sum a real and imaginary component but never reduce them into a single magnitude.
-The components are like oil and water; there is no way to write a complex number except as involving two independent magnitudes.
+But we can brush over this question much as we do with complex numbers, in which we sum a real and imaginary component without requiring them to reduce to a single term.

 Geometrically a vector is defined by three things: